philspitler/allsorts/README.md

 ## Usage
 All Sorts was originally developed to fill the need of being able to sort by one or multiple columns passed in the URL, however it works with ActiveRecord and basically takes in a hash.
-This gem adds a ".sort" method to ActiveRecord which basically does some clever stuff by looking at the hash keys, creates a string by which to sort results, and calls ".order" with that string.
+Included as a concern, this gem adds a ".sort" method to ActiveRecord which basically does some clever stuff by looking at the hash keys, creates a string by which to sort results, and calls ".order" with that string.